 Lassi is essentially yogurt flavored with other ingredients.
-If you want to skip using it, you can add milk instead but technically, it will be a Mango Shake rather than a lassi.
+If you want to skip using yogurt, you can replace it with milk, but technically, it will be a mango milkshake rather than a lassi.

 Pudding – Add some gelatin in mango lassi and set in dessert glasses.

-A fresh Mango Lassi will last in the refrigerator for about a day.
-Make sure you store it properly in a covered glass Jar.
+This lassi will last in the refrigerator for about a day.
+Make sure you store it properly in a covered glass jar.

 You can easily freeze it for 3-4 months.
-Transfer it in a freezer-safe container and freeze.
+Transfer it to a freezer-safe container and freeze.
 When ready to drink, thaw on the kitchen counter for 2-3 hours, and then use.

 Mango Lassi Recipe

-- Add some more milk if the lassi is too thick.
+- You can add some more milk if the lassi is too thick.